WhatTheDickens/syllabi/Dig_Thoreau_s18.md

 Schedule
 --------

-*In addition to the scheduled class meetings listed below, project groups will be expected to meet once a week with the instructor and/or \[Title\] Kirk Anne.*
+*In addition to the scheduled class meetings listed below, project groups will be expected to meet regularly with the instructor and/or CIT Director of Research Techonology and Strategic Projects Kirk Anne.*

 *Please complete any readings listed for a given class meeting **before** the meeting on that date.*